liuzihe02/liuzihe02.github.io/README.md

 ### Modifying Styles

-> **Important**
+> **Important:** Do not modify the `public` folder or `resources` folder.
 You will see that alot of `scss` files are stored in the `resources/_gen/assets/` directory.
-Do not modify this file.
-Hugo will modify this stuff automatically whenever you build your project, so your changes will be lost.
+Hugo will modify this stuff automatically whenever you build your project, so any modifications you make will be lost.

 Instead, use the `assets/`, `layouts/`,`static/` direcotry in the project root.
 Copy the relevant file from the github repo theme and modify it there.
 Hugo will use the file locally before using the online theme for files not found locally.
 Keep the folder structure as similar to Ed's structure as you can, and make minimum modifications.